John Cecil Russell

-Major-General John Cecil Russell (6 December 1839–30 March 1909) was a British cavalry officer.
-After a brief service with the Oxford University Rifle Volunteer Corps Russell purchased a commission in the 11th Light Dragoons in 1860.
-He transferred to the 10th Light Dragoons and rose to the rank of captain by purchase before transferring to the 12th (The Prince of Wales's) Royal Regiment of Lancers in 1872.
-Russell served with Garnet Wolseley in the 1873–1874 Anglo-Ashanti War and was considered a member of the Wolseley ring of men associated with that general.
-In 1875 he was appointed an Equerry in Waiting to Edward, Prince of Wales and became an Extra Equerry in 1878.
+Major-General John Cecil Russell (6 December 1839 – 30 March 1909) was a British Army cavalry officer.
+While studying at the New College of the University of Oxford, Russell served in the university's Rifle Volunteer Corps.
+He purchased a commission in the 11th Light Dragoons in 1860 and almost immediately transferred to the 10th Light Dragoons.
+Russell rose to the rank of captain by purchase before transferring to the 12th (The Prince of Wales's) Royal Regiment of Lancers in 1872.
+Russell served with Major-General Garnet Wolseley in the 1873–1874 Anglo-Ashanti War and was considered a member of the Wolseley ring of men associated with the general.
+In 1875 he was appointed an equerry in waiting to Edward, Prince of Wales, and became an extra equerry in 1878.

-Russell served in Southern Africa in action against the Pedi King Sekhukhune and through his connections received a post with the British forces for the Anglo-Zulu War of 1879, with the local rank of lieutenant-colonel.
+Russell saw action in Southern Africa against the Pedi King Sekhukhune and, through his connections, received a post with the British forces for the Anglo-Zulu War of 1879, with the local rank of lieutenant-colonel.
 The British commander, Lord Chelmsford, appointed Russell to command the mounted contingent of the main Central Column.
-On the day of the British defeat at the Battle of Isandlwana he was away with Chelmsford on a reconnaissance expedition.
+On the day of the British defeat at the Battle of Isandlwana, he was away with Chelmsford on a reconnaissance expedition.
 Russell was afterwards reassigned to Evelyn Wood's Left Column.
-He led part of the British force in the 28 March Battle of Hlobane but was criticised for his perceived abandonment of a detachment commanded by Redvers Buller who were attacked by the Zulu.
+On 28 March, Russell led part of the British force in the Battle of Hlobane, but was criticised for his perceived abandonment of a detachment commanded by Redvers Buller which was attacked by the Zulu.
 Russell's subordinate, Lieutenant Edward Browne, denounced Russell as a coward in a letter to Wood.
-At Wood's recommendation Russell was removed from operations as assigned to a depot in the rear.
+At Wood's recommendation, Russell was removed from operations and assigned to a depot in the rear.

 Russell returned to his regiment in 1880 and commanded them on a posting to India.
 He became a colonel in 1884 and from 1887 commanded a cavalry depot in Kent.
 He was promoted to major-general in 1895 and retired from the army in 1898.
-When Prince Edward acceded to the throne as Edward VII in 1901, Russell became an Extra Equerry to the king.
-He was appointed Colonel of the Regiment of the 12th Lancers and a Commander of the Royal Victorian Order in 1902.
+When the Prince of Wales acceded to the throne as Edward VII in 1901, Russell became an extra equerry to the king, and the following year was appointed Colonel of the Regiment of the 12th Lancers.
+He died at his home in Canterbury, Kent, and is buried in that city.